rushilsheth/projects/statistics/Regression/README.md

 ## voting.pdf

 This project aims to answer the understand Voting behavior.
 The data used here originates from an exit poll for the 1988 Democratic presidential primary in a California city.
 Information collected from voters included their race, income, education, precinct, and for whom they casted their vote.

+## voting.data.txt

+Data file which contains the information the report is based of off.